xythobuz/xythobuz.github.io/input/projects/giessomat.md

 Two float switches are used to tell the fill-height of the water tank.
 The ESP32 also provides a simple web interface to allow the same controls as from the user interface.

-Both UI and controller are connected to each other using I2C.
-All relevant signals are transmitted with a simple DB-9 cable.

-All this is mounted on an old piece of shelf-board, using some custom designed 3D printed parts.
-The water tank is realized using a generic 5l liquid tank, with two holes drilled for the fill switches.
-The holders for the fertilizer bottles, as well as the bottlecaps, are specifically designed to fit my 1l fertilizer bottles.

 <div class="lightgallery">
     <a href="img/giessomat_4.jpg">
         <img src="img/giessomat_4_small.jpg" alt="Top view of the machine">